Edward Bernard Scharfenberger: Apostolic Administrator of Buffalo

 On December 4, 2019, Francis appointed Scharfenberger as apostolic administrator of Diocese of Buffalo in New York, following the resignation of Bishop Richard Malone.
 According to The New York Times, Malone resigned his post following a Vatican investigation on the handling of sex abuse allegations in Buffalo.

-Scharfenberger's role was a temporary one; he was expected to lead the diocese until a permanent bishop was appointed.
-The Times reported that in recent years, Scharfenberger had "gained a reputation for taking a more empathetic approach in his handling of the abuse crisis."
-At a news conference announcing his appointment, Scharfenberger said, "I am here to walk with you, and I am [here] to help you heal."
-Scharfenberger's responsibilities as Bishop of Albany were left unchanged.
+The New York Times reported in December 2019 that Scharfenberger had "gained a reputation for taking a more empathetic approach in his handling of the abuse crisis."
+At a news conference announcing his appointment as apostolic administrator, Scharfenberger said, "I am here to walk with you, and I am [here] to help you heal."
+Scharfenberger's responsibilities as bishop of Albany were left unchanged.

+On April 28, 2020, Scharfenberger notified 23 priests in the Diocese of Buffalo who had been either suspended due to sex crimes or accused of sex crimes that due to the diocese's bankruptcy agreement, it could no longer make retirement payments, health care, car insurance or dental care to them.

 On January 15, 2021, Bishop Michael Fisher was installed as bishop of the Diocese of Buffalo, taking over for Scharfenberger.